-Turning Point Pregnancy Resource Center helps with other symptoms related to an unplanned pregnancy: anxiety and uncertainty.
+Turning Point Pregnancy Resource Center helps with other common symptoms related to an unplanned pregnancy: anxiety and uncertainty.
 When you need someone to talk to, our staff members and counselors are here to offer supportive counseling.
 We’ll listen to your unique concerns.
 We won’t judge your situation.
 And we’ll help you choose the best possible outcome, regardless of where you’ve been.

 Our philosophy at Turning Point is that any woman has the opportunity to enjoy a promising future.
 Turn toward Turning Point today.
 Give us a call at 858-397-1970, text at: (858) 822-9335 or email at: firstname.lastname@example.org.